Skip to main content

 "role": "user",

-"content": "You've already tried this.
-Try a different approach or provide your answer with available information."
+"content": "You already tried this.
+Try something different or provide your answer."

 })